Danthesage01/random-advice-app/README.md

 2. **Test Your App**
    - Wait 20 seconds to see the advice update automatically.
-   - Click the "Get New Advice" button to manually fetch advice.
+   - Click the "Get New Advice" button to fetch advice manually.

 ---

 ## **Step 7: Optional Improvements**
-- Change colors, fonts, or layout in `style.css` to personalize the app.
+- Change colours, fonts, or layouts in `style.css` to personalize the app.
 - Add animations for smoother transitions when advice updates.

 ---